hankbao/libreboot/docs/misc/codenames.md

     -   with only iGPU: UMA (Unified Memory Access)

 *Note that Intel platforms newer than Montevina are not supported by libreboot yet!.
-Currently only Calistoga and Montevina (only when using DDR3) are the supported platforms.*
+Currently only Calistoga and Montevina platforms are supported.

 -   These are the known model codenames:
     -   ThinkPad T410: NOZOMI-1 # EXT/INT